AndyKusanagi/LMAST-Mod-Files/README.txt

 NEW IN V1.4B
 Fixed incorrect icon of FCSK (Dutch 3rd tier), thanks to Dang Nguyen.

+NEW IN V1.5
+Fixed incorrect icons of Toronto (Lynx) and Kanagawa (Yokohama FC), thanks to Dang Nguyen.
+Added more Special Thanks to credits.

 KNOWN ISSUES
 Licensed teams still have lowres logos.